bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 79°
+- 82°
-- Breezy and Mostly Cloudy
+- Breezy and Mostly Clear
-- 61% humidity
+- 53% humidity
-- 14 mph wind
+- 15 mph wind
-- 67% cloud cover
+- 16% cloud cover
-- 33 AQI 🟩
+- 35 AQI 🟩
-- 0.09 inches of rain expected in the next 48 hours
+- 0.19 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>